reflexer-labs/geb.js/packages/geb/README.md

 ## Examples

-How to inspect your safe and open a new safe with a proxy:
+This is how you can inspect a SAFE and also open a new one using your own proxy:
 ```typescript
 import { ethers, utils as ethersUtils } from 'ethers'
 import { Geb, utils } from 'geb.js'